Ubospica/Memorandum/README.md

 # Memorandum
 Learning notes

 The files are actually plain text, and not markdown.
+Press the "Raw" button to view the (real) file.

-Use `git commit --amend -a && git push -f` to update changes.
+Use `git commit --amend -a -m update && git push -f` to update changes.